intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * Serve as a voting member on the RSAB
 * Identify problems with the RFC publication process and opportunities for improvement
-* Provide expert advice regarding policy proposals within the RSWG
+* Provide expert advice within the RSWG regarding policy proposals
-* If requested, provide expert advice to the RPC and IETF LLC
+* Provide expert advice to the RPC and IETF LLC

-Matters on which the RSCE might be consulted could include the following (see also {{Section 4 of RFC8729}}):
+Matters on which the RSCE might provide guidance could include the following (see also {{Section 4 of RFC8729}}):

 * Editing, processing, and publication of RFCs